it-novum/openITCOCKPIT/app/docs/en/basic_monitoring/grafana.md

 We recommend using https for a secure network connection.

-To bring hosts into grafana, add hosts to a hostgroup and add these in the [grafana configuration][configuration].
+To bring all hosts into grafana, you have to do nothing.

+If you want to add only specific hosts, add them to a hostgroup and add these in the [grafana configuration][configuration].

+You can also exclude hostgroups in the grafana configuration.

 ![Grafana hostgroups]